HomeProgrammesInformation TechnologyNew Zealand Diploma in IT Technical Support

 * Fees are indicative only, and are inclusive of the student services levy and GST (goods and services tax).
 The fee shown is for one year of study.

-This ICT course will provide you with work-ready skills for a career in IT technical support and also provides cross-credit into the UCOL Te Pūkenga Bachelor of Information Communications Technology (Applied) degree.
+This ICT programme will provide you with work-ready skills for a career in IT technical support and also provides cross-credit into the UCOL Te Pūkenga Bachelor of Information Communications Technology degree.

-The NZ Diploma in IT Technical Support provides fundamental skills across a broad range of core ICT areas including business information systems, computer hardware, networking and security, system support and troubleshooting, programming, web and database technologies, and systems analysis.
+The UCOL Te Pūkenga NZ Diploma in IT Technical Support provides fundamental skills across a broad range of core ICT areas including business information systems, computer hardware, networking and security, system support and troubleshooting, programming, web and database technologies, and systems analysis.

 This programme has a practical, hands-on focus that enables learners to demonstrate their IT and technical support skills and develop frontline support expertise in one of the world’s largest and fastest growing industries.